Top of the page

-Uterine cancer is the rapid growth of abnormal cells that line the uterus.
-It also is called endometrial cancer.
+Endometrial cancer is the rapid growth of abnormal cells that line the uterus.
+It also is called uterine cancer.
 These cells may spread to nearby organs, lymph glands, or distant organs.
-Uterine cancer can be cured most often when found early.
+This cancer can be cured most often when found early.

 Treatment may include surgery to remove the uterus, ovaries, fallopian tubes, and sometimes the pelvic lymph nodes.
 Radiation and hormones to stop cancer growth also are sometimes used.
-Chemotherapy may be used if the cancer has spread.
+Chemotherapy, targeted therapy, or immunotherapy may be used if the cancer has spread.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Enter E343 in the search box to learn more about "Uterine Cancer: Care Instructions."
+Enter E343 in the search box to learn more about "Endometrial Cancer: Care Instructions".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.